Codepologist/SnapShare/README.md

 # SnapShare

-Capture and Share Memories with SnapShare: A Photo Sharing Application for Everyone.
+Capture and Share Memories with SnapShare: A Photo Sharing FullStack Application for Everyone.

 ## Screenshot